 The sink flange of Badger 5 is made of stainless steel, a material that is known to withstand corrosion.
 But the sink flange of Waste King L-2600 is made of high-quality plastic, which is also proven to last a long time.
 This difference in sink flange material is due to the difference in the mounting assemblies they use.
 Stainless steel sink flange comes with 3-bolt assemblies while plastic ones come with EZ mounts.
 However, in terms of look both of them look the same since the plastic one also comes with a stainless steel finish.

 The reset button of L-2600 is on the front-facing side while that of Badger 5 is at the bottom

-Both Badger 5 and L2600 comes with reset buttons.
-However the locations of these buttons are different.
-For some reason the reset button of Badger 5, just like all other InSinkErator units, is on the bottom side.
+Both Badger 5 and L2600 come with reset buttons.
+However, the locations of these buttons are different.
+For some reason, the reset button of Badger 5, just like all other InSinkErator units, is on the bottom side.
 This makes it difficult to see the button from the front, and it is difficult to reach it too.

 L-2600 doesn’t have a hex hole